ghostiek/Stats.NET/README.md

 I'll be adding more distributions down the line, so far the ones I do have will be documented in the Wiki

 ## TODO
-1) Finish Simple Linear Model implementation
+1) Finish testing Simple Linear Model implementation
 2) Work on more Samples based on Distributions
 3) Work on MultiLinear Models, will need to add ViF, AIC, BIC, AICc, R^2 Adj.
 4) Transformations